Blake Shelton Upsets Fans By Tweeting ‘The Voice’ Spoiler

 “FOR CRYING OUT LOUD PEOPLE STOP FLIPPING CRYING OVER NOTHING!!!
 Did y’all need 60 more seconds of anticipation?” one fan hit back on Twitter.
 “Act like adults and laugh off things.”

-Shelton himself hasn’t responded to the spoiler backlash, though this week’s shows brought another moment from the singer that had everyone talking.
+Blake himself hasn’t responded to the spoiler backlash, though this week’s shows brought another moment from the singer that had everyone talking.

-As The Inquisitr previously reported, another of Blake’s remarks caused quite a stir on social media during the Monday night October 7 episode of the show as he jokingly claimed that there’s a chance he could be inbred.
+As The Inquisitr previously reported, another of Blake’s remarks caused quite a stir on social media during the Monday, October 7 episode of the show, as he jokingly claimed that there’s a chance he could be inbred.

-Shelton made that quip while trying to get contestant Brennen Henson to join Team Blake, though he eventually went with his girlfriend Gwen Stefani.
+The country star made that quip while trying to get contestant Brennen Henson to join Team Blake, though Brennen eventually chose to work with Blake’s girlfriend, Gwen Stefani.

 “You’re a great singer and you’re a great artist.
 Any time I hear somebody like that on the stage that I think is great, I hit my button for it,” the “God Gave Me You” singer said.